BP-WG/stingerjet-docs/README.md

 # For taproot the order of conditions must follow the probability
 # of their usage (DFS ordering).
 satisfying any:
-  all of ordered boardMembers signed tapret          # here we allow wallets to put tapret commitments at least 2 of ordered boardMembers signed after 2 years at least 1 of ordered boardMembers signed after 3 years lawyer signed after 5 years
+  all of boardMembers signed in the order of their pubkeys tapret          # here we allow wallets to put tapret commitments at least 2 of boardMembers signed after 2 years in the order of their pubkeys at least 1 of boardMembers signed after 3 years in the order of their pubkeys lawyer signed after 5 years

 scopes: normal, change, rgb20, rgb21, rgb30